 |AA through Topcashback||£348.31 (minus £40 paid to Topcashback account|

 A saving of £196.69 (39%) of the renewal price.
-It is such a boring way to spend half an hour of your life, it really is, but how can you not do it when it saves this sort of money?
+It is such a boring way to spend half an hour of your life, it really is!
+But!
+How can you not do it when it saves this sort of money?

 Topcashback* is a great cashback site.
 Go there before buying anything.
-Sign up and whenever you shop check Topcashback first, and if the store is listed click on the link and get cashback.
+Sign up and whenever you shop check Topcashback first.
+If the store is listed click on the link and get cashback.
 Don’t rely on this though as there may be terms and conditions that you miss (such as using vouchers) negating the cashback.
 Other big cashback sites include Kidstart* (where the cashback goes to your nominated child’s bank account), Quidco* and Free fivers*.
 Others that I’ve not used are Imutual, Give or take and there are others.
-It is worth signing up to a few as they all have different traders, different % cashback and different offers on at various times.
+It is worth signing up to a few as they all have different traders, % cashback and offers on at various times.
 Time consuming but worth it more often than not! £40 for taking an extra five minutes is quite a nice hourly rate (if only I could do it all hours!)

 A dozen top tips

-- Last year, using a cashback site wasn’t cheaper, somehow in the system it knew so don’t think that after getting your cheapest quote you always get the cashback from the same price.
+- Last year, using a cashback site wasn’t cheaper, somehow in the system it knew!
+So don’t think that after getting your cheapest quote you always get the cashback from the same price.
 Clear your cookies which may help!

 - Don’t completely disregard your renewal quote as most companies are nearly always open to haggling, I’ve yet to hear of anyone failing when they do this.
-Now I don’t know why I didn’t try it after getting the last quote.
-Fool.

-- Some providers are only able to produce a certain number of quotations per customer, and after the limit has been reached, they will no longer be able to produce quotations online on some sites so don’t hundreds of tweaks!
+- Some providers are only able to produce a certain number of quotations per customer, and after the limit has been reached, they will no longer be able to produce quotations online on some sites so don’t make hundreds of tweaks!